Dublin Student Life

 Through the combined efforts of Dublin’s Pediatrics and Family Medicine organizations, students, staff and faculty advisors annually assemble a Bobcat Care Fair promoting health and wellness, open to area community members and families.
 The Bobcat Care Fair features stations focused on safety, first aid, hygiene, fitness, nutrition and overall wellness in a fun and engaging approach to medical education.

-Students of the Heritage College, Dublin campus have the opportunity to participate in the Translating Osteopathic Understanding to Community Health (T.O.U.C.H.) program logging community and volunteer service hours throughout the academic year.
+Students at the Heritage College, Dublin, have the opportunity to participate in the Translating Osteopathic Understanding to Community Health program, logging community and volunteer service hours throughout the academic year.
 The T.O.U.C.H. program is organized through the Council of Osteopathic Student Government Presidents.
 Click here for more details.

-Through campus programming and extended social media promotion, the Heritage College, Dublin annually celebrates National Osteopathic Medicine (NOM) week.
+Through campus programming and extended social media promotion, the Heritage College, Dublin, annually celebrates National Osteopathic Medicine week.
 Dublin-based student organizations participate in community outreach throughout the week in recognition.

-With the Heritage College’s presence in the Central Ohio area, students draw connection to the arts, entertainment, culture and community engagement opportunities that surround the campus within the City of Dublin and Greater Columbus.
-Students have additionally taken part in experiencing the community offerings of Worthington, German Village and the Short North.
+With the Heritage College’s presence in central Ohio, students draw connection to the arts, entertainment, culture and community engagement opportunities that surround the campus within the City of Dublin and Greater Columbus.
+Students have additionally taken part in community offerings of Worthington, German Village and the Short North.

 Within the City of Dublin exists the developed and growing Bridge Street District.
 As described by the city, the Bridge Street District is Dublin's commitment to the future, offering a wide range of entertainment, dining, retail, parks, recreation and housing opportunities for a young and diverse workforce.